JacceyCode/createRepositoryScript/README.md

 ### 🔐 Example (Interactive mode)

-If you run the script without any arguments:
+If you run the script without any arguments, activate `bash` and run:

 ```bash
 ./createRepository.sh